rennishj/Angular8DotNetCore3.1/README.md

 # Angular8WithDotNetCore3.1
 This is a sample application built in Asp.Net Core 3.1 and Angular 8 framework.
 Angular SPA is in the directory Assignmentt-SPA and Web api in Assignment.API.
-Typically you run the CodingChallenge.sln file in VS 2019/2017 and Assignment-SPA in Vs code.
 The back end database used is sql server and ORM is Dapper 2.0.35.
-All the database objects can be found inside the directory Assignment.API\TSqlScripts.
-The dml_and_ddl.sql file is rerunnable.
-Run this first before launching the  angular SPA.
-Test files used to test the functionalities exposed by the API controller can be found in the Assignment.API\TestFiles API folder.
-Bursted csv files will be created in the wwwroot directory.

 Steps to Run Assignment.API
 =================================